 Client: Collective term used to refer to auditee, certified organization, certificate holder, verification/validation statement recipient, applicant for certification/verification/validation.

 Complaint (formal): A written communication of dissatisfaction, other than appeal, by any complainant, relating to the activities of RA staff/contractors and/or organizations holding an RA certificate, or verification or validation statement, where a response from RA is expected.
-Complaints may arise about or in relation to an applicant or client before, during or after the initial assessment process.
+Complaints may arise about or in relation to an applicant or client before, during or after the initial assessment process and must include objective evidence that can be investigated.
 Complaints submitted just prior to or during the assessment or annual audit will usually be considered as part of the audit process.
 Complaints received at other times during the year will be considered for the best approach to evaluation, which may be with the next scheduled annual audit.

 Complaint (informal): Initial expression of dissatisfaction relating to the activities of RA staff/contractors and/or organizations holding a RA certificate, or verification or validation statement.
 Informal complaints are typically handled at the local and personal level to achieve resolution.
 If not satisfied, individuals may submit a formal, written complaint.

 Dispute: The collective term used for complaints and appeals.
 Differentiation between formal and informal complaint is used with “dispute” terminology in the policy.

 Dispute evaluation team: Individuals assigned for impartial and independent4 review of the dispute.